Aeronautical Information Manual (AIM)

 What is the Pilot/Controller Glossary?

 The Pilot/Controller Glossary is an appendix to the AIM that defines terms used in the ATC system.
-It is the official source for definitions of ATC terminology like "cleared," "hold short," "position and hold," and other terms you hear on the radio.
+It is the official source for definitions of ATC terminology like "cleared," "hold short," "line up and wait" (replaced "position and hold" in 2010), "unable," and other terms you hear on the radio.

 Quick Facts